tylerlam1/SENG_Notes/Third Year Term Two/CPSC471/ClassNotes.md

 In a formula, a logical expression is made up of atoms.
 Each atom is a formula that returns either true or false.

 Predicates are used to describe relationships between objects.
 A predicate is a parametric statement involving variables.
 These are not propositions, but can be converted to propositions.

+## Structured Query Language (SQL)

+* SQL is one of the major reasons for the commercial success of relational databases
+* Based on the tuple relational calculus, but implements elements of relational algebra
+* SQL is an informal or practical rendering of the relational data model with syntax
+* Has features for: Data definition, Data Manipulation, Transaction COntrol, Indexing, Security specification, Multi-media, Distributed databases, and more

+* CREATE TABLE - Specifying a new relation
+    * Provide name of table
+    * Specify attributes, their types, and initial constraints
+* Table vs. View
+    * Base table - relation and its tuples are actually created and stored as a file by the DBMS
+    * Virtual relations - created through the create view statement.
+Does not correspond to any physical file
+* You specify your PRIMARY KEY and other FOREIGN KEYS during trhis statement, as well as REFERENCES
+* Foreign keys may cause errors as they are specified via:
+    * Circular references
+    * Or because they refer to a table that has not yet been created

+Here are some basic data types:
+* INTEGER, INT, SMALLINT
+* FLOAT, REAL, DOUBLE PRECISION
+* CHAR(n), CHARACTER(n), VARCHAR(n), CHAR VARYING(n), CHARACTER VARING(n)
+* BIT(n)
+* BIT VARYING(n)
+* BOOLEAN - TRUE, FALSE, or NULL
+* DATE

+Domain is a name used with the attribute specification:
+* CREATE DOMAIN SSN_TYPE AS CHAR(9)

+A relational model has three basic constraint types that are supported in SQL:
+* Key constraint: A primary key value cannot be duplicated
+* Entity integrity constraint: A primary key value cannot be null
+* Referential Integrity constraints: The foreign key must have a value that is already present as a primary key, or may be null

+You can also use the CHECK clause:
+* Dnumber INT NOT NULL CHECK (Dnumber > 0 AND Dnumber < 21)

+Key constraints:
+* PRIMARY KEY - specifies one or more attributes that make up the primary key of a relation
+* UNIQUE - specifies CANDIDATE keys

+A DML allows you to handle data stored in the RDBS.
+Basic form the SQL query:

+SELECT from list of attributes
+FROM list of tables
+WHERE condition

+* Language is not case sensitive
+* Data (table contents) is case sensitive

+SELECT - is a list of attributes where its a projection of attributes whose values are to be retrieved WHERE - Selection boolean condition, include join conditions when multiple relations are involved

+When you have ambiguous attribute names, you must qualify the attribute name with the relation name to prevent ambiguity.
+You can also give aliases to tables, using the AS operator.

+Using the * attribute means you select all attributes.

+DISTINCT ensures that only distinct tuples should remain in the result.

+LIKE and BETWEEN operators can also be used.

+Use ORDER BY clause (ASC and DESC) for ascending and descending of values.

+INSERT typically inserts a tuple into a relation.
+UPDATE may update a number of tuples in a relation that satisfy the condition.
+DELETE may delete a number of tuples in a relation that satisfy a condition.

+Bulk Loading is when combined with the SELECT statement, INSERT can load multiple rows.